On the equality of periods of Kontsevich-Zagier: Introduction

 The above three operations are called the {\em KZ-rules}.
 A common idea around the Kontsevich-Zagier period conjecture is that, in their own words, \emph{``this problem looks completely intractable and may remain so for many years''} (see also~\cite{Wald06, Andre12, Ayoub15}).
-This is due to distinct facts, some of them are the following: \begin{itemize} \item Although this conjecture is natural, its place among classical conjectures in Number Theory is still not well understood.
-This is not the case of the Diophantine conjecture, which is in the same spirit and deals with relations between multiple zeta values, see~\cite[p.
+This is due to different facts, e.g.: \begin{itemize} \item Although this conjecture is natural, its place among classical conjectures in Number Theory is still not well understood.
+This is not the case of the Diophantine conjecture, which is in the same spirit as the KZ-conjecture and deals with relations between multiple zeta values, see~\cite[p.
 587]{Wald00}.
-Nevertheless, there exists a motivic version of Kontsevich-Zagier's conjecture, which is better understood and related to the classical Grothendieck period conjecture, see~\cite{Andre12}.